groovili/RestUploaderBundle/README.md

 `file_max_size` is integer number in MB, which would be maximum limit.

-Configuration which provided below is default for this bundle.
+Configuration which provided below is default for this bundle:

 ```yaml
     rest_uploader: